-Join Dan Gookin for an in-depth discussion in this video Sending text to output, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Sending text to output, part of Learning C.

 - The best way to get started on your programming journey,…is to write some simple programs…that are easy to understand and change.…To handle that task, it helps to know…the basics of input and output, or I/O.…In this movie, I introduce you to the concept of I/O,…and how that plays into programming.…You'll get to explore some basic I/O functions,…and use one of those functions to create…tiny programs that output interesting text.…A program has to do something, that something involves…taking input and generating output.…